ubaidsayyed54/Teensy-YOLO/README.md

 # Teensy-YOLO
-Fast object recognition (~14 FPS) on Raspberry Pi 3, YOLO (v2) / Darknet with NNPack on a custom dataset, using a single object class.
+Fast object recognition (15-18 FPS) on Raspberry Pi 3, YOLO (v2) / Darknet with NNPack on a custom dataset, using a three object classes.

 Use-Case
 --------
-YOLO/Darknet may be used as a custom location detector on a multi-core SBC (like Raspberry Pi 3), with high FPS and lowered, but sufficient, accuracy, when only a small number of classes are needed.
-This specific use was built for a Hackaday wearable (https://hackaday.io/project/26863-visioneer), to be used by a blind person, to detect the presence and direction of a pedestrian button near a crosswalk.
+YOLO/Darknet may be used as a location tool (left/right/up/down from camera center) on a multi-core SBC (like Raspberry Pi 3), with high FPS and lowered, but sufficient, accuracy.
+This specific use was built as part of a Hackaday open-source project(https://hackaday.io/project/26863-visioneer).
+A wearable, used by a visually impaired person, to detect the presence and direction of a pedestrian button near a crosswalk.

 Hardware (as shown:  )
 --------